ujwaldeepkadiyam/ujwaldeepkadiyam.github.io/_pages/about.md

 [//]:# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.[//]:#

-I am Dr. Ujwal Deep Kadiyam.
+Hello everyone, this is Dr. Ujwal Deep Kadiyam.
 I have done my Phd from **Indian Institute of Technology-Guwahati** in Electronics and Electrical Engineering.
-I specialized in the area of Coding Theory and Next Gen Networking with Artificial Intelligence.
+I am _Gold medalist_ in my M.Tech at SRM University.
+I specialized in the areas of Coding Theory and Next Gen Networking with Artificial Intelligence.